-The Temperature Selector can be set anywhere on or between four temperatures: EXTRA LOW, LOW, MEDIUM and HIGH.
+The Temperature Selector can be set at any of four temperatures: EXTRA LOW, LOW, MEDIUM and HIGH.
 Refer to the Cycle Selection Chart on page 12 for the recommended temperature settings.

 Start the Dryer

 To start the dryer, close the door, select a cycle and drying temperature, then push START.
 The dryer will start tumbling when the START button is pushed.